 Open Space Technology is a meeting methodology that harnesses the collective knowledge of a group, team or organization.
 It is designed to address dilemmas and find answers to complex problems.
 Also, it is a powerful tool for engaging large and small groups of people in discussions to explore particular questions or issues.
 Join us in initiating and discussing issues that you find important and pressing for Jewish woman today.

 Ruža Rudić Vranić (ex Rosenfeld) has a 45 yearlong working carrier which is a unique combination of experience and knowledge as Interior designer-free lancer, private entrepreneur and civic activist.
 Ruža is a co-founder of Gender studies in her home town Subotica, and the founder of Association for the Economic Empowerment of Women FEMINA CREATIVA.
 (2000 ).
 She is Gender Equality expert specialized in Gender and Development, particularly in the field of integration of gender equality to strategic programs and planning.
 She is a Certified trainer for Gender&Development and licensed facilitator for the Open Space Technology.
 Today, Ruža volunteers in her local Jewish community as a coordinator of cultural life of the Community.

 Svetlana Stefanović: The Interwar Women’s Rights Activist Paulina Lebl Albala and the Question of National Identity

-When I started my photographic essay Mehitza – Seen by Women, I was well aware and enthusiastic about being a woman photographer in a Jewish sacred space.
-Mehitza offers a new perspective and contribution to studies on religion and gender by questioning male and female territories while unveiling another layer in the complexity of contemporary Judaism.
+When Myriam started her photographic essay Mehitza – Seen by Women, she was well aware andenthusiastic about being a woman photographer in a Jewish sacred space.
+Mehitza offers a new perspective on and contribution to studies of religion and genderby questioning male and female territories while unveiling another layer of the complexity ofcontemporary Judaism.